-Emotional Intelligence and Leadership - How Motherhood Cultivates Exceptional Leaders
+Emotional Intelligence and Leadership - How Motherhood Cultivates Exceptional Leaders with OKR Software Tools

-6 min read
+5 min read

-Emotional Intelligence and Leadership - How Motherhood Cultivates Exceptional Leaders
+Emotional Intelligence and Leadership - How Motherhood Cultivates Exceptional Leaders with OKR Software Tools

-Emotional Intelligence and Leadership: How Motherhood Cultivates Exceptional Leaders
+Emotional Intelligence and Leadership: How Motherhood Cultivates Exceptional Leaders with OKR Software Tools

 Emotional Intelligence as a Leadership Asset

-Emotional intelligence is widely recognized as a critical component of effective leadership.
+Emotional intelligence is recognized as a critical component of effective leadership.
 According to Daniel Goleman (1995), EI comprises five key components:

 1. Self-awareness – Recognizing and understanding one’s emotions.